 SMA Inner Circle

-Unlike other general training” available through NAHB or your local HBA/BIA, our program focuses on exactly what Residential Construction Managers need to know to deliver on-time, on-budget, defect-free homes as efficiently as is possible in your market.
+Unlike other general training” available through NAHB or your local HBA/BIA, our program focuses on exactly what Residential Construction Managers need to know to deliver on-time, on-budget, defect-free homes as efficiently as is possible in current market conditions.
 Unlike “one size fits all” consulting programs, our certification program also tailors the curriculum to your specific type of construction and the starting knowledge of your staff.

 A MODULAR TRAINING APPROACH:

-The training is broken down into three 12-15-week modules that build upon each other.
-From the basics of the Construction Management job such as key responsibilities, organization, time management and basic quality assurance through advanced review of job start packages, structural and financial basics, to in-depth knowledge of every trade they will encounter on a residential jobsite.
+The certification training is broken down into three 12-15-week modules that build upon each other.
+From the basics of the Construction Management job such as key responsibilities, organization, time management and quality assurance , through an advanced review of job start packages, structural and financial basics, to knowledge of practically every trade they will encounter.
+All geared toward avoiding frustrating re-work and warranty issues.

 MODULE 1: The Role and Responsibilities of the Professional Construction Manager: